arcxp/fusion-engine-logs/README.md

 - Configuring the **CloudWatch Logs destination**
 - Deploying resources using the **AWS CLI**

 Additionally, the solution includes an optional **AWS Lambda function** that enables streaming of logs content to **CloudWatch Logs** and/or **Amazon S3** within the customer’s receiving account.

-*Note:* The aws region for the destination account must match the Arc XP Platform deployment region
+*Note:* The AWS region for the destination account must match the Arc XP Platform deployment region.

 ## Prerequisites

 Before you begin, ensure you have the following:

 - An AWS account with necessary permissions.
 - AWS CLI installed and configured.
 - `<sourceAccountId>` provided by Arc, representing Arc's source account ID.

 ## Step-by-Step Setup

+In this section, we will walk through the process of setting up log forwarding from Arc XP's Fusion rendering engine to AWS CloudWatch and S3.

 ### 1. Create a Kinesis Data Stream
 Kinesis Data Stream will act as the intermediary where logs are forwarded before being processed.
 Creating a Kinesis stream ensures that log data is handled efficiently and can be accessed by CloudWatch.